 If a disagreement arises concerning requested accommodations, the student may appeal the decision.
 Below are the steps to take.

 1. The student must try to resolve the problem informally with the staff of Student Disability Services.
-Alternatively, the student may contact the Assistant Dean for Academic Affairs to try to resolve the problem informally.
+Alternatively, the student may contact the Associate Dean of Academic Success to try to resolve the problem informally.

 2. If the concerns cannot be informally resolved, the student may appeal.